denoland/deno/docs/getting_started/first_steps.md

 ### Making an HTTP request

-Something a lot of programs do is fetching data from from a webserver via an HTTP request.
+Something a lot of programs do is fetching data from a webserver via an HTTP request.
 Lets write a small program that fetches a file and prints the content to the terminal.